SAVA: Scalable Learning-Agnostic Data Valuation: Related Works

 \section{Related Works}

 \textbf{Data valuation.} A simple way to value a datapoint is through the leave-out-out (LOO) error; i.e. the change in performance when the point is omitted, this is inefficient to perform in practice.
-A more efficient way to value data is through the use of Shapley values with a KNN proxy model~\citep{jia2019efficient, jia2019towards}.
-Extensions of the Shapley value for data valuation include Data Shapley~\citep{ghorbani2019data} and Beta Shapley~\citep{kwon2021beta}.
+Influence functions~\citep{koh2017understanding} approximate LOO retraining using expensive approximations of the Hessian of the NN weights.
+In a similar vein, TracIn~\citep{pruthi2020estimating} traces the influence of a training point on a test point by looking at the difference in the loss throughout training.
+Another way to value data is by using data Shapley values~\cite{ghorbani2019data, jia2019towards}, extensions include the Beta Shapley~\citep{kwon2021beta}.
+K-nearest neighbour models can address the computation cost of the data Shapley~\citep{jia2019efficient, wang2023threshold, wang2024efficient}.
 Instead of using the Shapley value one can use ``the core'' from the game theory literature for data valuation~\citep{yan2021if}.
 An entire dataset can be valued by its diversity, practically this can be done by assessing its volume: the determinant of the left Gram~\citep{xu2021validation}.
 An initialized model can also be utilized for data valuation where sets are available from contributors~\citep{wu2022davinz}.
 The Banzhaf value can also be used for data valuation~\citep{wang2022data}.
-Influence functions~\citep{koh2017understanding} approximate LOO retraining using expensive approximations of the Hessian of the NN weights.
-In a similar vein, TracIn~\citep{pruthi2020estimating} traces the influence of a training point on a test point by looking at the difference in the loss throughout training.
+Data valuation using out-of-bag estimators have also been shown to be effective~\citep{kwon2023data}.
 Our approach builds upon \emph{LAVA} which uses the gradient OT distance between the validation and training sets to assign a value to training points~\citep{just2023lava}.
 The OpenDataVal benchmark is available with many implementations of data valuation methods~\citep{jiang2023opendataval}.

 \textbf{Active learning.} Active learning is characterized by selecting points from an unlabeled pool of data for labeling and then using the newly labeled datapoint to update a model~\citep{settles2009active}.
 Active learning is related to data valuation since a notion of importance is needed to value unlabeled points to then select a label.
 Unlabeled samples can be valued by using the prediction disagreement from a probabilistic model~\citep{houlsby2011bayesian}, this disagreement can also be obtained from multiple models~\citep{freund1997selective}.
 This approach of using the disagreement of a probabilistic model can also be thought of as selecting points to label which are the most uncertain via the predictive entropy using probabilistic neural networks~\citep{gal2017deep, kirsch2019batchbald}.
 Alternatively picking points to label can be thought of as a summarization problem by obtaining a coreset of representative data~\citep{sener2017active, mirzasoleiman2020coresets, coleman2019selection}.
 Samples to be labeled can be selected by interpreting the classifier output probabilities as a confidence~\citep{li2006confidence}.